akaadream/AlmostGoodEngine/README.md

 - [X] Keyframes animations
 - [X] Spritesheet animation
 - [X] Coroutine engine
-- [-] Tweens animations
+- [ ] Tweens animations
 - [ ] Bones animations (planned feature)

 ### AlmostGoodEngine.GUI
 Do you want a fresh alternative of ImGUI?
 Our GUI library allow you to create complex interfaces using a simple API.
+- [ ] Create the base of the GUI / UI library using Gum
 - [X] GUI core element
 - [X] CSS loading styles
 - [ ] Predefined elements (menu, buttons, user inputs, ...)

 ### AlmostGoodEngine.Physics
-The physics package of the Almost Good Engine is not a real physics library.
-It only gaves you the keys to works on simple tiles based physics or AABB physics.
+The physics package is based on the Aethis.Physics with few helpers to give you all the keys you need to implement a physics engine inside your game.
-- [ ] AABB
-- [ ] Tiled based physics
+- [ ] Implement Aethis.Physics

 ### AlmostGoodEngine.Core
 A great place to start with, the core package contains all the Almost Good Engine packages and will help you create your game using an intuitive ECS architecture and a lot of components to start with.